ArduPilot/ardupilot_wiki/dev/source/docs/user-alerts-developer.rst

 There are URL's for both an example manifest (for testing purposes) and the actual user alerts manifest:

-- URL for example User Alerts: https://firmware.ardupilot.org/userAlerts/exampleManifest.json
+- URL for example User Alerts: https://firmware.ardupilot.org/useralerts/examplemanifest.json
-- URL for User Alerts: https://firmware.ardupilot.org/userAlerts/manifest.json
+- URL for User Alerts: https://firmware.ardupilot.org/useralerts/manifest.json

+There is also a timestamp of the last date and time that the manifests were uploaded in https://firmware.ardupilot.org/useralerts/lastmodified.txt, in ISO8601 format.